mustakshif/Asri/README_en_US.md

 ## Acknowledgements

-The theme development process drew inspiration from the following themes, and I would like to express my gratitude to the developers 🙏:
+The theme development process drew inspiration from the following themes, and I would like to express my gratitude to their developers 🙏:

 | Reference Content                                                 | From Theme | Developer |
 | ---------------------------------------------------------- | ---------- | ------ |